 In November 2004, Columbians approved a renewable energy ordinance for the city's power supply portfolio.
 The ordinance mandates Columbia Water & Light purchase increasing levels of energy from renewable resources.
 Each year, the utility is required to submit a plan outlining compliance with the ordinance.
-The Water & Light Advisory Board and the Environment and Energy Commission review the report before it goes to the Columbia City Council for approval of the report after holding a public hearing.
+The Water & Light Advisory Board and the Environment and Energy Commission review the report before it goes to the Columbia City Council for a public hearing.